Rhiannon Giddens: Musical career

-Giddens earned an Honorary Doctor of Letters from the University of North Carolina at Greensboro for her lasting impact on the UNCG community and work in music.
-She sang "Calling me Home" by Alice Gerrard at a virtual commencement after accepting the degree in December 2020.
+Giddens was awarded an honorary Doctor of Letters degree from the University of North Carolina at Greensboro for her lasting impact on the UNCG community and work in music.
+She sang "Calling Me Home" by Alice Gerrard at a virtual commencement after accepting the degree in December 2020.
+In 2023, she was awarded an honorary Doctor of Music from Princeton University.
+In 2023, Giddens joined the programming lineup at Wondrium leading the series "The Banjo: Music, History and Heritage."
+In 2022, she was named the musical director of the 2023 Ojai Music Festival.
+On 7th July 2024, she and her band headlined the Gate to Southwell Festival.

 Acting

-In 2017 and 2018, Giddens appeared in the fifth and sixth seasons of the CMT's Nashville as Hannah Lee "Hallie" Jordan, a social worker and gospel singer who is a significant character in Juliette's storyline.
-Giddens appeared in 11 episodes and performed several songs that have been made available following each episode.
+In 2017 and 2018, Giddens appeared in the fifth and sixth seasons of CMT's Nashville as Hannah Lee "Hallie" Jordan, a social worker and gospel singer who is a significant character in Juliette's storyline.
+She appeared in 11 episodes and performed several songs which have been made available following each episode.

+Documentary

+Giddens is featured in the 2024 documentary Cover Your Ears produced by Prairie Coast Films and directed by Sean Patrick Shaul, discussing music censorship.

+She is featured in the 2022 documentary Black Fiddlers next to Justin Robinson.
+In the film, produced by Heritage Film Project and directed by Eduardo Montes-Bradley, Giddens shares her memories of Joe Thomson and Odell Thomson.

 Author

-Rhiannon Giddens has announced that she will have four children's books published by Candlewick Press.
-The first two books, scheduled for release in Fall 2022, are based on the lyrics of her songs “Build A House” and "We Could Fly" with illustrations by Monica Mikai and Briana Mukodiri Uchendu respectively.
+Giddens announced that she would have four children's books published by Candlewick Press.
+The first two books, scheduled for release in Fall 2022, are based on the lyrics of her songs "Build A House" and "We Could Fly" with illustrations by Monica Mikai and Briana Mukodiri Uchendu respectively.

 Personal life

 Giddens married Irish traditional musician Michael Laffan in 2007.
 They have a daughter born in 2009 and a son born in 2013.
 They had separated as of 2018.
-She lives in Limerick, Ireland.

 In 2019, Giddens began a relationship with her Italian musical partner Francesco Turrisi.
-They released an album together in May 2019 and again in April 2021.
+They released albums together in May 2019 and April 2021.
+The pair separated in November 2024.